polywrap/http/implementations/js/README.md

 # @polywrap/http-plugin-js

-Http plugin curently supports two different methods `GET` and `POST`.
+Http plugin currently supports two different methods `GET` and `POST`.
 Similar to calling axios, when defining request you need to specify a response type.
 Headers and query parameters may also be defined.

 ## Response Types